-(33) That, for options granted to qualified donees on or after Budget Day,

-(a) section 110.1 of the Act be amended by adding the following after subsection (9):

-(10) Subject to subsections (12) and (13), if a corporation has granted an option to a qualified donee in a taxation year, no amount in respect of the option is to be included in computing an amount under any of paragraphs (1)(a) to (d) in respect of the corporation for any year.

-(11) Subsection (12) applies if

-(a) an option to acquire a property of a corporation is granted to a qualified donee;
+- (33) That, for options granted to qualified donees on or after March 22, 2011, - (a) section 110.1 of the Act be amended by adding the following after subsection (9): - (10) Subject to subsections (12) and (13), if a corporation has granted an option to a qualified donee in a taxation year, no amount in respect of the option is to be included in computing an amount under any of paragraphs (1)(a) to (d) in respect of the corporation for any year. - (11) Subsection (12) applies if - (a) an option to acquire a property of a corporation is granted to a qualified donee;

-(b) the option is exercised so that the property is disposed of to the qualified donee at a particular time; and

-(c) either

-(i) the amount that is 80 per cent of the fair market value of the property at that time is greater than the total of

-(A) the consideration received by the corporation from the qualified donee to acquire the property, and

-(B) the consideration received by the corporation from the qualified donee to acquire the option; or

-(ii) the corporation establishes to the satisfaction of the Minister that the granting of the option or the disposition of the property was made by the corporation with the intention to make a gift to the qualified donee.

-(12) If this subsection applies, for the purposes of the Act and notwithstanding subsection 49(3),

-(a) the corporation is deemed to have received proceeds of disposition of the property equal to the property's fair market value at the particular time; and

-(b) there shall be added to the total referred to in paragraph (1)(a), for the corporation for the taxation year that includes the particular time, the amount by which the fair market value exceeds the total described in subparagraph (11)(c)(i).

-(13) If an option to acquire a property of a corporation is granted to a qualified donee and the option is disposed of by the qualified donee at a particular time, for the purposes of the Act

-(a) the corporation is deemed to have disposed of a property at the particular time

-(i) the cost of which to the corporation immediately before the particular time is equal to the consideration, if any, paid by the donee to acquire the option, and the amount, if any, by which the proceeds of disposition as determined by paragraph (a) exceed the consideration, if any, paid by the donee to acquire the option;

-(ii) the proceeds of disposition of which are equal to the fair market value of any consideration (other than a nonqualifying security of any person) received by the donee at the particular time; and

-(b) there shall be added to the total charitable gifts of the corporation for the taxation year that includes the particular time

-(b) section 118.1 of the Act be amended by adding the following after subsection (20):

-(21) Subject to subsections (23) and (24), if an individual has granted an option to a qualified donee in a taxation year, no amount in respect of the option is to be included in total charitable gifts, total Crown gifts, total cultural gifts or total ecological gifts of the individual for any year.

-(22) Subsection (23) applies if

-(a) an option to acquire a property of an individual is granted to a qualified donee;

-(b) the option is exercised so that the property is disposed of to the qualified donee at a particular time; and

-(c) either

-(i) the amount that is 80 per cent of the fair market value of the property at that time is greater than the total of

-(A) the consideration received by the individual from the qualified donee to acquire the property, and

-(B) the consideration received by the individual from the qualified donee to acquire the option; or

-(ii) the individual establishes to the satisfaction of the Minister that the granting of the option or the disposition of the property was made by the individual with the intention to make a gift to the qualified donee.

-(23) If this subsection applies, for the purposes of the Act and notwithstanding subsection 49(3),

-(a) the individual is deemed to have received proceeds of disposition of the property equal to the property's fair market value at the particular time; and

-(b) there shall be added to the individual's total charitable gifts, for the taxation year that includes the particular time, the amount by which that fair market value exceeds the total described in subparagraph (22)(c)(i).

-(24) If an option to acquire a property of an individual is granted to a qualified donee and the option is disposed of by the qualified donee at a particular time, for the purposes of the Act

-(a) the individual is deemed to have disposed of a property at the particular time

-(i) the cost of which to the individual immediately before the particular time is equal to the consideration, if any, paid by the donee to acquire the option, and

-(ii) the proceeds of disposition of which are equal to the fair market value of any consideration (other than a nonqualifying security of any person) received by the donee at the particular time; and
+- (b) the option is exercised so that the property is disposed of to the qualified donee at a particular time; and - (c) either - (i) the amount that is 80 per cent of the fair market value of the property at that time is greater than the total of - (A) the consideration received by the corporation from the qualified donee to acquire the property, and - (B) the consideration received by the corporation from the qualified donee to acquire the option; or - (ii) the corporation establishes to the satisfaction of the Minister that the granting of the option or the disposition of the property was made by the corporation with the intention to make a gift to the qualified donee. - (12) If this subsection applies, for the purposes of the Act and notwithstanding subsection 49(3), - (a) the corporation is deemed to have received proceeds of disposition of the property equal to the property's fair market value at the particular time; and - (b) there shall be added to the total referred to in paragraph (1)(a), for the corporation for the taxation year that includes the particular time, the amount by which the fair market value exceeds the total described in subparagraph (11)(i)(i). - (13) If an option to acquire a property of a corporation is granted to a qualified donee and the option is disposed of by the qualified donee at a particular time, for the purposes of the Act - (a) the corporation is deemed to have disposed of a property at the particular time - (i) the cost of which to the corporation immediately before the particular time is equal to the consideration, if any, paid by the donee to acquire the option, and - (ii) the proceeds of disposition of which are equal to the fair market value of any consideration (other than a nonqualifying security of any person) received by the donee at the particular time; and

-(b) there shall be added to the total charitable gifts of the individual for the taxation year that includes the particular time the amount, if any, by which the proceeds of disposition as determined by paragraph (a) exceed the consideration, if any, paid by the donee to acquire the option.
+(b) there shall be added to the total charitable gifts of the corporation for the taxation year that includes the particular time the amount, if any, by which the proceeds of disposition as determined by paragraph (a) exceed the consideration, if any, paid by the donee to acquire the option;